chleggett/homebrew-gqrx/README.md

+UPDATE: This may no longer be necessary.
+Gqrx is now distributing an updated OS X app (https://github.com/chleggett/homebrew-gqrx.git).
+I'll follow that and perhaps contribute a homebrew cask for it.

 This is an effort to setup a homebrew formula for http://gqrx.dk.
 Feel free to file an issue or fork the repo to help me out.

 It is NOT a "gnuradio and friends" repo.
 It will only include gqrx and will rely on other Formula for GNURadio and other dependancies.